 \section{Abstract}

-Sleep quality significantly impacts well-being.
+Sleep quality impacts well-being.
 Therefore, healthcare providers and individuals need accessible and reliable forecasting tools for preventive interventions.
-This paper introduces an interpretable, individualized two-stage adaptive spatial-temporal model for predicting sleep quality scores.
-Our proposed framework combines multi-scale convolutional layers to model spatial interactions across multiple input variables, recurrent layers and attention mechanisms to capture long-term temporal dependencies, and a two-stage domain adaptation strategy to enhance generalization.
-The first adaptation stage is applied during training to mitigate overfitting on the training set.
-In the second stage, a source-free test-time adaptation mechanism is employed to adapt the model to new users without requiring labels.
+This paper introduces an interpretable, individualized adaptive spatial-temporal model for predicting sleep quality.
+We designed a hierarchical architecture, consisting of parallel 1D convolutions with varying kernel sizes and dilated convolution, which extracts multi-resolution temporal patterns—short kernels capture rapid physiological changes, while larger kernels and dilation model slower trends.
+The extracted features are then refined through channel attention, which learns to emphasize the most predictive variables for each individual, followed by bidirectional \gls{lstm} and self-attention that jointly model both local sequential dynamics and global temporal dependencies.
+Finally, a two-stage adaptation strategy ensures the learned representations transfer effectively to new users.
 We conducted various experiments with five input window sizes (3, 5, 7, 9, and 11 days) and five prediction window sizes (1, 3, 5, 7, and 9 days).
-Our model consistently outperformed time series forecasting baseline approaches, including Long Short-Term Memory (LSTM), Informer, PatchTST, and TimesNet.
-The best performance was achieved with a three-day input window and a one-day prediction window, yielding a root mean square error (RMSE) of 0.216.
-Furthermore, the model demonstrated good predictive performance even for longer forecasting horizons (e.g, with a 0.257 RMSE for a three-day prediction window), highlighting its practical utility for real-world applications.
+Our model consistently outperformed time series forecasting baseline approaches, including \gls{lstm}, Informer, PatchTST, and TimesNet.
+The best performance was achieved with a three-day input window and a one-day prediction window, yielding a \gls{rmse} of 0.216.
+Furthermore, the model demonstrated good predictive performance even for longer forecasting horizons (e.g, with a 0.257 \gls{rmse} for a three-day prediction window), highlighting its practical utility for real-world applications.
 We also conducted an explainability analysis to examine how different features influence sleep quality.
 These findings proved that the proposed framework offers a robust, adaptive, and explainable solution for personalized sleep forecasting using sparse data from commercial wearable devices.